 6 Delta Symptoms Worrying Doctors Most

 One constant of the coronavirus pandemic is that it keeps changing.
 Experts agree that the Delta variant is much more contagious than earlier iterations of the virus.
-The symptoms of Delta may be slightly different, while the jury is still out on whether it causes more severe disease.
-But what's clear is that COVID still has the potential to be serious or fatal.
+The symptoms of Delta may be slightly different, but what's clear is that COVID still has the potential to be serious or fatal.
 These are the symptoms of Delta that are worrying doctors most.
-Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 Trouble Breathing or Chest Pain

 The symptoms of COVID-19 can vary, and most of them aren't serious.
 However, some symptoms warrant prompt medical attention.
 "Seek help immediately if you are experiencing difficulty breathing or chest pain," says Dr. Gwen Murphy, Ph.D., MPH, director of epidemiology for Let'sGetChecked.